10yard/dkafe/readme.md

 Multiple emulators can be configured in settings.txt and the launch emulator can be set in the emu column.
 If blank the default 0 will be used.

-All roms in the list should be given an X, Y position of where their icon should appear on the level and a basic descriptive name.
+All roms in the list should be given a slot position (between 1 and 46) of where the icon should appear and a basic descriptive name.

 All roms should also have a similarly named image as a .png file in the /artwork/icons folder or subfolder.
 You can use the default_machine.png as a template.